fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 **Syntax:**
 ```
 transform: {
-    type: "fluid.transforms.linearScale",
+    "type": "fluid.transforms.linearScale",
-    input: <constant of array type>,
+    "input": <constant of array type>,
-    factor: <the scaling factor>,
+    "factor": <the scaling factor>,
-    offset: <the offset to use for the scaling>
+    "offset": <the offset to use for the scaling>
 }
 ```